Mapping the landscape of histomorphological cancer phenotypes using self-supervised learning on unlabeled, unannotated pathology slides: Online Methods

+We used SHAP (SHapley Additive exPlanations) to evaluate the impact of an HPC into the log odds ratio for each patient.
+We calculated SHAP values across each test set of the 5-fold cross-validation (\textbf{Figure \ref{fig:luad-vs-lusc-1}D}).
+This approach allows us to check the consistency of the relationship between the HPC contribution value and its effect on the log odds ratio across folds; the HPC value (intensity of red/blue) and its relation to the model output should be similar across folds.
+We used this method instead of a Forest plot for each coefficient since our logistic regression is L1-norm penalized and confidence intervals of coefficients can be optimistic for penalized regressions \cite{Cule-2011, Goeman2010-gw, Lockhart_2014}.

+In addition, we do not evaluate WSIs with less than $100$ tiles; we make this choice in order to ensure that we get enough HPC assignations from the tissue tiles.
+This operation results in not evaluating $3.8\% (39/926)$ of the WSIs.

-We follow a similar process for our LUAD overall survival analysis.
-We setup a 5 fold cross validation using the TCGA dataset, dividing it into a training and test set, and kept NYU as an additional independent test set.
-In this case we did not consider a TCGA validation set or non-overlapping institutions due to the limited number of samples and in an effort to have balanced folds.
-For each fold, we defined clusters based on representations of the TCGA training set and assigned clusters to representations of TCGA test and NYU based on those found in the training set.
-Afterwards, we used Cox proportional hazards regression to model overall survival, we fit the mode using WSI representations from the training set and evaluated the performance on TCGA test and NYU sets.
-As in the case of the lung subtype classification, the motivation for this approach was to show that the methodology is robust even when clustering is done across different training sets.
+We follow a similar process for our LUAD overall survival analysis, performing a separate independent clustering for sake of consistency.
+We setup a 5-fold cross-validation using the TCGA dataset, dividing it into a training and test set, and kept NYU as an additional independent test set.
+In this case, we did not consider a TCGA validation set or non-overlapping institutions due to the limited number of samples and in an effort to have balanced folds.
+For each fold, we defined HPCs based on representations of the TCGA training set and assigned HPCs to representations of TCGA test and NYU based on those found in the training set.
+Afterwards, we used Cox proportional hazards regression to model overall survival, we fit the mode using WSI vector representations from the training set and evaluated the performance on TCGA test and NYU sets.
+As in the case of the lung type classification, the motivation for this approach was to show that the methodology is robust even when clustering is done across different training sets.
+These results can be found in \textbf{Supplementary Figure \ref{supfig:clustering_variability}}.

-Then, we locked down a particular cluster configuration to find statistically significant clusters across folds.
-We combined coefficients for the Cox proportional hazards regression across folds by averaging them and combined p-values with Fisher's method, using a p value threshold of $0.05$.
-These results can be found in Section \ref{section:results-luad-os-pfs}.
+Then, we locked down a particular cluster configuration to find which HPCs impact the prediction of overall survival in the Cox model.
+We used SHAP to evaluate the impact of an HPC into the log hazard ratio for each patient.
+We calculated SHAP values across each test set of the 5-fold cross-validation (\textbf{Figure \ref{supfig:LUAD_OS}C}).
+We used this method instead of a Forest plot since our Cox proportional hazards model is L2-norm penalized and confidence intervals of coefficients can be optimistic for penalized regressions.

+In addition, we do not evaluate patients with less than $100$ tiles; we make this choice in order to ensure that we get enough HPC assignations from the tissue tiles.
+This operation results in not evaluating $6.5\% (28/442)$ of TCGA and $2.9\% (8/276)$ of $NYU_1$ patients.